 Understanding pH in Car Detailing

-If a substance doesn’t contain water (mineral spirits is an example), it does not have a pH.
+Again, because if a substance doesn’t contain water (mineral spirits is an example), it does not actually have a pH.

 - Organic soil is cleaned with alkaline cleaners.

 - Non-organic soil is removed with acids.

 - Petroleum soil must be removed with a petroleum-based cleaner.

 - Never use a cleaner that’s too strong for the soil you’re trying to remove.

 - When in doubt, test a new chemical on a hidden part of the surface you want to clean to verify compatibility.